HasithKovinda/pizzify/README.md

 ### React Router

-Application leverages advanced features of React Router to provide seamless navigation and routing,data fetching,server actions and data revalidation etc.Checkout the [React Router's official website](https://reactrouter.com/) for more information.
+The application leverages advanced features of React Router to provide seamless navigation and routing,data fetching,server actions and data revalidation etc. Checkout the [React Router's official website](https://reactrouter.com/) for more information.

-### Redux Toolkit and Thunk API with TypeScript
+### Redux Toolkit and Thunk middleware with TypeScript

-For the global state management, utilize Redux Toolkit along with Thunk middleware, fully typed with TypeScript.
+For global state management, utilize Redux Toolkit along with Thunk middleware, fully typed with TypeScript.
 This combination offers a streamlined approach to managing application state, ensuring type safety and scalability.Checkout the[official Redux documentation](https://redux.js.org/) for more information.

 ### Tailwind CSS